seanicus64/BridgeServ/README.md

 ----------------

 Rehash UnrealIRCD.
 Navigate to your unrealircd installation directory and run:

     ./unrealircd rehash

 Next start up BridgeServ.
 In your BridgeServ directory:

     ./quickrun.sh

 BridgeServ should now be up and running.
-It won't actually *do* much though until you run a client such as BridgeDiscord
+It won't actually *do* much though until you run a client such as BridgeDiscord.